 - Have you tried using quick-response (QR) codes on print marketing materials to encourage people to join your email list?
 As we described in a previous NewsLever article, QR codes are two-dimensional, matrix bar codes that can be scanned by smartphone users to quickly link to your organization’s opt-in page.
 In addition to including QR codes on print ads, consider adding them on such offline sources as order forms, receipts, business cards, product packaging, restaurant table toppers, and billboards.

 - Have you tried popup or popover sign-up forms to grow your email list?
 As a supplement to your website forms, a popover will help your invitation to subscribe stand out even more.
 Although many people may find popovers annoying, they work!
-For more information about incorporating popups and popovers into your list-building repertoire, be sure to check out a recent NewsLever feature on the topic.
+But beware: Google has recently been cracking down on pop-up forms.
+Google now penalizes the mobile search rankings of websites that use pop-up ads or email capture lightboxes.
+According to Google’s Official Webmaster’s Blog, the company’s mobile search is targeting “intrusive interstitials” that interfere with the accessibility of a web page’s content.
+Click here for additional information about pop-up techniques to avoid.
+Plus, for some tips about how to incorporate popups and popovers into your list-building repertoire, be sure to check out a recent NewsLever feature on the topic.